mjbrusso/UPF-B5-Minecraft/README.md

 ### FAQ
 - Q: Can I make a Pull Request?
-- A: I don't realize how I can merge blocks in Minecraft! 🤷🏽‍♂️
+- A: I have no idea how I can merge maps in Minecraft! 🤷🏽‍♂️

 ## Screenshots